-3. Slide the fuel valve to the ON position.
+2. Slide the fuel valve to the ON position (if equipped).

-4. Slide the throttle to the RUN position (if equipped).
+3. Slide the throttle to the RUN position (if equipped).

-5. Slide the choke to CHOKE for starting a COLD engine.
-Slide to RUN for a warm engine
+4. If equipped, move the choke to CHOKE (closed) for starting a COLD engine.
+Move to RUN (open) for a WARM engine.